-The environmental impacts of the facility are managed through HWS's ISO 14001 certified Environmental Management System (EMS), which includes the Northacre RRC plant.
-HWS has carried out a thorough environmental risk assessment of the processes taking place at Northacre RRC to identify any possible impacts and has rated the residual risk with current engineering controls and procedures in place.
+The environmental impacts of the facility are managed through Hills' ISO 14001 certified Environmental Management System (EMS), which includes the Northacre RRC plant.
+Hills has carried out a thorough environmental risk assessment of the processes taking place at Northacre RRC, to identify any possible impacts and rated the residual risk with current engineering controls and procedures in place.
 Where the risk is considered too high, and beneficial changes have been identified, Hills has made improvements.

-HWS has a strict contractor approval process in place to ensure that the contractor is competent to carry out works at Northacre RRC.
-Contractors have to provide evidence to prove their competence before they are allowed to start work and agree to follow HWS site procedures.
+Hills has a strict contractor approval process in place to ensure that the contractor is competent to carry out works at Northacre RRC.
+Contractors must provide evidence to prove their competence before they are allowed to start work and agree to follow HWS site procedures.